 - previous communication notes for correct further communication and information provided by the person himself or herself about circumstances affecting repayment of the debt – phone conversation notes, e-mails and attachments thereof, text messages, content of objections and other letters, payment promises.

-All personal data is processed for the purpose of providing for fulfilment of requirements of the law and performing an efficient communication with the debtor, in order to resolve and settle debt cases, maximally avoiding worsening the debtor’s situation, as well as to be able to respond to objections correctly.
+All personal data are processed for the purpose of providing for fulfilment of requirements of the law and performing an efficient communication with the debtor, in order to resolve and settle debt cases, maximally avoiding worsening the debtor’s situation, as well as to be able to respond to objections correctly.
 Conventus has an obligation according to the law to provide personal data to certain national regulatory authorities, judiciary, supervisory and operational authorities set forth in the law, including, but not limited to, with the aim to prevent, supervise and prove fraudulent activities, laundering of proceeds from crime and other criminal activities.
 In cases, when Conventus does not have at its disposal all the necessary personal data or the received personal data is outdated and cannot be used to fulfil obligations stipulated by the law, Conventus has the right to obtain and process additional personal data in addition to the aforementioned personal data necessary for recovery of debts or clarify and update data, which already is at the disposal of Conventus.

 WHAT ARE THE SOURCES CONVENTUS CAN OBTAIN PERSONAL DATA FROM?

-In accordance with Section 11 Paragraph 3 of the Law On Extrajudicial Recovery of Debt, Conventus may request data of the debtor in the Register of Population of the Republic of Latvia, obtaining up-to-date information of the person’s name, surname, personal ID No and declared residence address.
+In accordance with Sec.
+11 para.
+3 of the Law on Extrajudicial Recovery of Debt, Conventus may request data of the debtor in the Register of Population of the Republic of Latvia, obtaining up-to-date information of the person’s name, surname, personal ID No and declared residence address.
 In evaluation of further progress of the debt collection case (commencement of debt extrajudicial recovery case or filing a claim to the court), on the basis of a cooperation agreement with a sworn advocate, Conventus may obtain data of the person from AS Ceļu Satiksmes Drošības Direkcija, hereinafter referred to as CSDD, by the vehicle license plate number, obtaining the person’s name, surname, personal ID No and the residence address registered with CSDD.
 Conventus may also obtain data of the debtor from other databases or authorities, e. g., from the Register of Insolvency, AS Kredītinformācijas birojs, official publication of the Republic of Latvia Latvijas Vēstnesis, etc. Additional personal data can also be obtained from the person himself or herself in the process of communication.

 WHAT THIRD PARTIES CAN OBTAIN PERSONAL DATA FROM CONVENTUS?